A bistable multivibrator (flip-flop) is an electronic circuit that allows for manual generation of a square wave signal at the output.

 Bistable multivibrator – schematics

-Bistable multivibrator – operation description
+Bistable multivibrator – description

 Circuit outputs